 SECTION 4.
-Unstructured Continuing Disclosure Requirements, Purpose - The purpose for requiring unstructured disclosures is for the Issuer to update the investing public with any material fact or event that occurs which would reasonably be expected to affect investors' decision in relation to the trading of its securities.
+Unstructured Continuing Disclosure Requirements, Purpose - Unstructured continuing disclosures are communications of corporate developments as they occur.
+The purpose for requiring unstructured disclosures is for the Issuer to update the investing public with any material fact or event that occurs which would reasonably be expected to affect investors' decision in relation to the trading of its securities.